zoph-io/aws-security-survival-kit/README.md

 # 🚑 AWS Security Survival Kit

-## :brain: Rational
+## :brain: Rationale

-This AWS Security Survival Kit will allow you to set up minimal alerting on typical suspicious activities on your AWS Account.
+This AWS Security Survival Kit sets up a basic proactive monitoring and alerting environment on common suspicious activities in your AWS Account.

-You all know that [CloudTrail](https://aws.amazon.com/cloudtrail/) is now the bare minimum service to activate on a newly created AWS Account to track all activities on your AWS account.
-It is nice, but suspicious activities will not come from themself to you.
-You still have to check periodically if something goes wrong in multiple services and console.
+We know that [CloudTrail](https://aws.amazon.com/cloudtrail/) is the bare minimum service to activate on a newly created AWS Account to track all activities on your AWS account.
+It helps, but this will not alert you to suspicious activities by itself.
+You still have to check periodically if something has gone wrong in multiple services and the console.

-With these CloudFormation templates, you will bring security observability to your AWS account, it's complementary to the GuardDuty service (There are no built-in alerts on GuardDuty).
+With these CloudFormation templates, you will bring proactive security monitoring and alerting to your AWS account.
+It's complementary to the GuardDuty service as there are no built-in alerts on GuardDuty.

 ## 💾 Suspicious Activities

-Using this kit, you will deploy CloudWatch EventRules and CW alarms on all suspect activities below:
+Using this kit, you will deploy EventBridge (CloudWatch Event) Rules and CloudWatch Metric Filters and Alarms on select suspicious activities.

+The following suspicious activities are currently supported:

 1. Root User activities
 2. CloudTrail changes (`StopLogging`, `DeleteTrail`, `UpdateTrail`)